NeurIPS-Creative-AI/2024/README.md

 ### Poster presentation:

 NeurIPS provides a landscape board (8 ft x 4 ft).
-There is no formal oral presentation for the Creative AI Track, just poster sessions.
+There are only poster presentations for the Creative AI Track (no oral presentations).